"Oh, Elk Blood Heart - Tastes like the great white north and I hope you found that I hold all the keys to open up every single door"

 Someone pointed me in the direction of Kendra, a woman who posted a succession of films about falling in love with her psychiatrist.

 I've only watched two YouTubes about her story so far - one from an expert in AI who was commenting mostly on how the 'magic mirror' quality of LLMs can reinforce error, as Kendra took to talking to two AIs about what happened.
-And the other YouTube is from a Dr in Seattle, who likewise picks up on Kendra's convictions that her beliefs and feelings, are real, and the problematic effect of AI.
+And the other YouTube is from a Dr in Seattle.

 Briefly, Kendra's story begins this way:

 Kendra believes that her psychiatrist had feelings for her, and 'bread crumbed' her into staying in therapy with him for four years.
-So, it is vital to try to understand if boundaries have been crossed.
+So, it is vital to try to understand if boundaries have been crossed because this is a serious allegation.
+But what if all the usual questions about boundaries and ethical conduct fail to address the real issue that underlies the problem?
+What If the psychiatrist acted in the best and most ethical way and despite all good intentions the outcome was a problem?
+And if everything was right, what went wrong?

-The assessments made by the people in the videos, focused mainly on two questions:
+The assessments made by the people in the videos, focused on only two questions:

 They are reasonable questions and yet, as I try to understand this story I keep hearing this phrase in my mind, the operation was a success but the patient died.

-The only things I can be fairly sure of from this story, are that:
+The only things I am sure of is that:

 Kendra believes she experienced "weaponized neutrality".